 “I see a lot more small independent studios that are all successfully creating their own little corner in the industry,” observes Tom Muller, founder of independent design studio helloMuller.
-“The value of good design has also seen a lot of businesses being driven by design — which is good thing for us independent designers.”
+“The value of good design has also seen a lot of businesses being driven by design — which is a good thing for us independent designers.”

-helloMuller started life as a portfolio and a creative banner under which Muller would collaborate on design projects with artists, publishers and brands.
-In 2010 he converted helloMuller into a proper independent studio and continued working with clients in the publishing, film, tech, fashion and arts industries.
+Before you go any further, one of the first things you should do if you're thinking of starting your own design business is to ask yourself why?
+What do you want to achieve?
+Is it to make a larger income from design or to have a greater influence on the industry?
+Or do you simply want more freedom in how you work and who you work with? helloMuller started life as a portfolio and a creative banner under which Muller would collaborate on design projects with artists, publishers and brands.
+In 2010, he converted the brand into a fully fledged independent studio and continued working with clients in the publishing, film, tech, fashion and arts industries.

 “The reason I set up the studio in the first place is because it gives me a space to work independently on projects I can choose.” says Muller.
 “The freedom to choose my own projects and client relations and build my own body of work is the main drive.” helloMuller has always run as a solo operation, but the nature of the work and clients means Muller often collaborates with other creatives and artists.